 If you suspect a loved one is using heroin, researching the facts about heroin is a starting point.
 The illegal and highly addictive substance produces an incredibly euphoric high.
-In addition, users can inject, snort, or smoke heroin, which is a factor in determining how long does heroin stay in your system.
+In addition, users can inject, snort, or smoke the drug, but how long does heroin stay in your system?
 Determining if heroin is still in the body depends on several factors and the type of testing.

 What is Heroin?

-A derivative of morphine, heroin is doubly potent.
-Several factors determine the answer to how long does heroin stay in your system.
+Several factors determine the timeline for heroin to clear from the body.
 Metabolism, the amount of heroin, and the period of addiction to the drug are factors that determine this.
-To understand this process, you must understand how heroin processes in the body and the half-life.
+To understand this process, you must understand how heroin is processed in the body and its half-life.

-To answer the question of how long does heroin stay in your system, you must determine several factors.
-First, the short answer depends upon the type of testing used.
+If you are wondering, “How long does heroin stay in your system?” you must determine several factors.
+First, the short answer depends on the type of testing used.
 For example, urine testing takes about 24 hours, blood tests 48 to 72 hours, and hair follicle testing up to three months.
 Factors that figure into the determination include:

 - The amount of heroin